narendran/pensieve/README.md

 ## Design

 I will update this section once I get a sense of the architecture.
-As of now, its going to be something based on nodejs, websocket, base64 with a HTML/CSS/JS front-end.
+As of now, its going to be something based on express+nodejs, websocket, base64 with a HTML/CSS/JS front-end.
 I am little skeptical about doing image processing with javascript.

 ## Contributions